Updated: Apr 21

 Thinking back to my schooling years, I feel like I retained nothing, but coming alongside my own children in their learning, I have discovered a renewed passion for learning.

 Honestly, I now love our days.
 Gone are the rushed school mornings of getting dressed, hair done, eating breakfast and shuffling the kids out the door to school.

 Gone are the cranky afternoons of children who are tired and don’t want to do homework while I wash uniforms and prepare dinner.

 We now fill our days with fun and learning, quality time together, reading, work in our pyjamas and lots and lots of art and crafts.
 What’s not to love?
 I feel like I get a remake of my childhood!
 And the kids?
 Are so much happier!
 Caitlin has taken on a new lease of life and has become more confident, happy and settled.
 Brianna is racing ahead in her learning and is more chilled about life.
 And Zac?
-Our little two-year-old is loving the girls at home all the time!
+Our little boy is streaming through as much as he can learn in a day.

 Digital or online record keeping

 Instagram—I know many homeschool families who use a private Instagram page for their homeschool memories and record keeping.
 A quick flick through the posts displays photos of the kids doing science experiments, exploring nature, learning maths with counters and blocks and socializing with other children.
 Notes on each photo give specifics of what the child is doing in the photo and remind you of what subject/s they were learning.

 What I love about this method is the gorgeous photos you can look back on (and even print out for some great fridge memories).
 This is a great method for un-schoolers as you have less paperwork and therefore can visually see their learning.